Accountant’s USA Crypto Tax Guide

 A client is mining Bitcoin via an AntPool mining pool and earning daily rewards.

 The IRS is very clear that crypto mining rewards are viewed as ordinary income.
 To calculate the income, take the fair market value of BTC in USD on the day the client received it and calculate a total figure of additional income for the financial year they’re reporting on.

 Not only are mining rewards subject to Income Tax upon receipt, but profits will also be subject to Capital Gains Tax when coins are later disposed of by selling, swapping or spending them.

 Individual investors vs. businesses

-There are a wide variety of crypto clients available for crypto savvy accountants in the US - from individual investors, to self-employed individuals to businesses - each with different needs to help navigate the accounting landscape.
+There is a wide variety of crypto clients available for crypto-savvy accountants in the US - from individual investors to self-employed individuals to businesses - each with different needs to help navigate the accounting landscape.

 Many new crypto investors are entirely unfamiliar with Capital Gains Tax implications - having not previously invested in more traditional markets.
 Meanwhile, so-called degens, may be aware of the tax implications of cryptocurrency, but the sheer volume of their transactions makes it incredibly difficult to calculate and recognize the multitude of capital gains and losses.

 Koinly helps investors, and accountants every step of the way - not only with our crypto tax calculator tool, but with our helpful resources.
 To help investors navigate the complexities of crypto tax, we’ve got our ultimate crypto tax guide as well as our USA crypto accountants directory to help investors find an experienced crypto accountant to suit their exact needs - or help accountants like you find clients.